-Effective June 1, 2001, the State of New Jersey Uniform Fire Code strictly prohibits the use of all non-fused multiplug adapters from residence halls.
+The State of New Jersey Uniform Fire Code strictly prohibits the use of all non-fused multiplug adapters from residence halls.
 Power strips with a breaker or fuse are required for all applications and can be purchased with longer cords, if location of the outlet is a concern for residents.
 Extension cords are also prohibited from use.
 Connecting surge protectors together, often called "daisy chaining," is prohibited.